Day 9: Filadelfia coffee plantation

 We all discard our berries in the dirt of the grove.
 These ones will not finish life as a cup full of rich brown goodness but perhaps become more bushes themselves.

 Back at the buildings, one of them turns out to be full of machinery and contraptions.
 One of these sends the beans swirling through channels of water.
 The water separates the beans from the berry while sorting according to quality.
-The red berries will sink to the bottom while the others float.
+The red berries, good and ripe, will sink to the bottom while the bad or unripe fruit will float.
 The floating berries are used for lower quality blends of coffee while the red will make the best.

 By the time we get to the tasting part of the tour it is almost 1.
 So much for an hour tour!
 The coffee must be pretty good though, I don’t drink my coffee black but this one was still drinkable.